Arius: Arianism in the West

-Arianism today
+Contemporary Arianism

 There are several contemporary Christian and Post-Christian denominations today that echo Arian thinking.

 Members of the Church of Jesus Christ of Latter-day Saints (LDS Church) are sometimes accused of being Arians by their detractors.
 However, the Christology of the Latter-day Saints differs in several significant aspects from Arian theology.

-The Jehovah's Witnesses teach that the Son is a created being, and is not actually God.
+The Jehovah's Witnesses teach that the Son is a created being, and is not actually God, but rather his only-begotten Son.

 Some Christians in the Unitarian Universalist movement are influenced by Arian ideas.
-Contemporary Unitarian Universalist Christians often may be either Arian or Socian in their Christology, seeing Jesus as a distinctive moral figure but not equal or eternal with God the Father; or they may follow Origen's logic of Universal Salvation, and thus potentially affirm the Trinity, but assert that all are already saved.
+Contemporary Unitarian Universalist Christians often may be either Arian or Socinian in their Christology, seeing Jesus as a distinctive moral figure but not equal or eternal with God the Father; or they may follow Origen's logic of Universal Salvation, and thus potentially affirm the Trinity, but assert that all are already saved.

+According to the reincarnationist religion of Spiritism, Jesus, the highest-order spirit that has ever incarnated on Earth, is distinct from God, by whom he was created.
+Jesus is not considered God or part of God as in Nicene Christianity, but nonetheless the ultimate model of human love, intelligence, and forgiveness, often cited as the governor of Earth.

 Arius's doctrine

 Introduction

 In explaining his actions against Arius, Alexander of Alexandria wrote a letter to Alexander of Constantinople and Eusebius of Nicomedia (where the emperor was then residing), detailing the errors into which he believed Arius had fallen.
 According to Alexander, Arius taught:

 Alexander also refers to Arius's poetical Thalia:

+Eusebius of Caesarea, in his famous book The Ecclesiastical History explains Arius' views as: